oloapinivad/MiLES/README.md

 You can use both geopotential or geopotential height data, the former will be automatically converted.

 * "eof_fast.sh" and "eof_figure.R".
-EOFs are computed using CDO in bash environment by the former script, while the latter provide the figures with an R script.
+EOFs are computed using CDO in bash environment by the former script, while the latter provides the figures with an R script.
 EOFs signs for the main EOFs are checked in order to maintain consistency.

 * "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
-The second provide the figures.
+The second provides the figures.

 Figures are extremely basic: they can be produced in pdf, png and eps format.
 Properties (e.g. resolution, palettes) can be modified playing with the config/config.R file.